 The Top 2 Percent Users in the Platform Control the Reward Pool

 The biggest draw to the platform, Decentralization, is also its biggest problem.
 People with massive Steem Power and investment on the Steemit platform (a whale) control the reward pool.
 With no “centralized” governing body to keep any abuses in check, these whales self-vote themselves to thousands of dollars a day!
-Steemit is basically the Wild-Wild-West of the crypto world.
+Steemit is the Wild-Wild-West of the crypto world.

 Imagine if you have 1 million in Steem and you power yourself up.
 A single vote will net you $153 (Rewards value not based on USD) on any post (quality content or not) you decide to upvote.
-Since you can vote for yourself, you can basically reward yourself thousands of dollars a day based on the current value of Steem/SBD and how often you upvote your own content.
+Since you can vote for yourself, you can reward yourself thousands of dollars a day based on the current value of Steem/SBD and how often you upvote your content.

 You can quickly see how this can lead to abuse of the reward pool created within the platform.
 It won’t be long before you see the same accounts voting on each other’s posts (circle jerking) to get their sub-par articles in the Trending Pages.